What is Collagen? Plus 3 Ways to Eat More of It

 - Add it to your coffee: Just add 1-2 scoops to your morning coffee.
 Whether you add dairy, dairy-free milk or drink your coffee black, I can assure you that you can’t taste the powder, smell it or see it.

-- Add it to your smoothie: If you’re making a post workout green smoothie (or any other smoothie or smoothie bowl), just add 1-2 scoops.
+- Add it to your smoothie: If you’re making a post workout green smoothie, a chocolate smoothie (or any other smoothie or smoothie bowl), just add 1-2 scoops.

 - Add it to your gluten-free oatmeal or porridge: Stir the protein powder in right before serving and boost your breakfast nutrition.